isilarra/watercolor/about.md

 permalink: /about/
 ---

 As an architec, observation is my main tool; as a (very) frequent traveler I have been lucky enough to discover and admire new places and cultures.
-My watercolors are an interprettion of diverse landscapes and people across dynamic movements and seasons.
+My watercolors are an interpretation of diverse landscapes and people across dynamic movements and seasons.
 In my work you might discover a deep admiration for Toulouse-Lautrec, Degas, Schiele, Klimt, and Monet.
-Nevertheless, expressions of daily life are the real muse of these cheerful paintings that allow us to nourish our inner kid.
+Nevertheless, expressions of my daily life are the real muse of these cheerful paintings that allow us to nourish our inner kid.

 <p style="text-align: center;">
 &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  &middot;  </p>